steipete/steipete.com/_posts/2020-10-18-growing-your-twitter-followers.md

 ## Addendum: Building Personal Brands for Introverts

-I've given a talk at UIKonf in Berlin in 2018 about Building Personal Brands for Introverts, which is still highly relevant and goes even deeper into this topic:
+I've given a talk at UIKonf in Berlin in 2018 about Building Personal Brands for Introverts, which is still highly relevant and goes even deeper into defining your online identity.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/0c6izSzP-KQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>